-The principal risk management bodies of the Bank are: Supervisory Board, the Board of Directors, Risk Committee, Audit Committee, Financial Risk and Portfolio Analysis department, Operations risk department, Asset and Liability Management Committee (the "ALCO"), Internal Audit Department, Treasury Department and Credit Committees:
+The principal risk management bodies of the Bank are: Supervisory Board, the Board of Directors, Risk Committee, Audit Committee, Financial Risk and Portfolio Analysis department, Operations risk department, Asset and Liability Management Committee (the "ALMC"), Internal Audit Department, Treasury Department and Credit Committees:

 - The Board of Directors has overall responsibility for the Bank's asset, liability and risk management activities, policies and procedures.
 The Board of Directors establishes the Bank's core values, sets and oversees the execution of the Bank's strategy within a framework of strong and effective risk management and internal controls.
 In order to effectively implement the risk management system, the Board of Directors delegates individual risk management functions to each of the various decision-making and execution bodies within the Bank. - The Board of Directors is composed of five Directors, all of them are Executive Directors.
 The members of Board of Directors are selected based on decision of Supervisory Board.
 Each of the member has clearly defined roles within the board structure. - The risk committee considers risk strategies, risks management policies and monitors Bank's compliance with them.
 It provides recommendations to Supervisory body to bring all risks in accordance with the risk appetites. - The Audit Committee oversees and challenges in relation to its internal control and risk management systems in relation to the financial reporting process.
-It is responsible for implementing key accounting policies and facilitating internal and external auditor activities. - The Assets and Liabilities Committee (the "ALCO") provides important management information systems and oversight financial risk management process in the Bank.
-One of the ALCO's goals is to ensure adequate liquidity while managing the Bank's spread between the interest income and interest expense.
+It is responsible for implementing key accounting policies and facilitating internal and external auditor activities.

+The Assets and Liabilities Management Committee (the "ALMC") provides important management information systems and oversight financial risk management process in the Bank.
+One of the ALMC's goals is to ensure adequate liquidity while managing the Bank's spread between the interest income and interest expense.
 Investments and operational risk are also major considerations.
-The Meeting of ALCO is held at least once a month in order to review monthly reports prepared by Financial Risks and Portfolio Analysis Department.
-In accordance with the established methodology, the ALCO occasionally reviews the policies and limits of financial risk management limits. - The Financial Risk and Portfolio Analysis department guides the risk management activities and monitors the major risk trends to ensure that the risk profile complies with the established risk appetite.
-At the end of 2020, it was made a decision to establish separate operation risk department to manage the operational risks.
+The Meeting of ALMC is held at least once a month in order to review monthly reports prepared by Financial Risks and Portfolio Analysis Department.
+In accordance with the established methodology, the ALMC occasionally reviews the policies and limits of financial risk management limits.

+There are three departments operating in different risk management areas.
+The Financial Risk and Portfolio Analysis department guides the risk management activities and monitors the major risk trends to ensure that the risk profile complies with the established risk appetites in the areas of financial risks and portfolio analysis.
+In 2021, was established separate operation risk management department to manage the operational risks issues.
+Besides, Credit risk management department is responsible for controlling credit activities and preparing conclusions on credit projects.